oras-project/oras/docs/proposals/diagnose-experience.md

 - **Compliance:** Ensure that logs adhere to relevant data protection and privacy regulations.
   - Example: Anonymize or obfuscate sensitive customer data in logs.

-## Proposals for ORAS CLI

-- Deprecate the global flag `--verbose` and only remain `--debug` to avoid ambiguity.
-- The existing output of `--verbose` in several ORAS commands `pull/push/attach/discover` can still be reserved.
-Per analysis above, these output will be controlled by introducing an additional flag.
-- Add separator lines between each request and response for readability.
-- Add timestamp of each request and response to the beginning of each request and response.
-- Add the response body including [error code](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#error-codes) and the metadata of processed OCI object (e.g. image manifest) to the debug logs

 ## Investigation

 To make sure the ORAS diagnose functions are natural and easier to use, it worth knowing how diagnose functions work in other popular client tools.